 We knew the buffet needed a lot of work.
 For starters, it had previously been painted white, but the paint job was very sloppy.
 It needed some structural repairs too, including rebuilding one of the drawers and reinforcing the back, which had sustained some damage over the years.
 We looked past its flaws and brought the buffet home knowing we could make it beautiful again.

 The buffet fit the space in our dining room perfectly!
 I love its pretty legs and the scrollwork—and it has plenty of storage for my table linens and holiday dishes.
-It just needed a little TLC and an American Paint Company makeover.
+It just needed a little TLC along with a new and improved paint makeover!

 The buffet looked much better at this point, but I wasn’t done yet!